The Celebrity Personal Assistant Network

 Update your software

-For maximum performance, your Skype or Zoom software, as well as your computer's operating software should be updated before you start your online interview.
+For maximum performance, your Zoom software and computer's operating firmware should be updated before you start your online interview.
 Not having the most up-to-date versions can cause the application to be slow and faulty; and, again, you will get the dreaded error messages during your interview.
-Not to sound like a broken record, but a run through with a anyone will help eliminate any problems and bring your interview up one notch.
+Not to sound like a broken record, but a run through with anyone you know will help eliminate any problems and bring your interview up one notch.

 Be in a well lit place

 Every single aspect of your presentation should be considered, and lighting is no exception.
-If you have everything else done correctly but the agent interviewing you can't see you very well, then your good first impression is a bad one.
-We've all seen those videos with the background completely blown-out with stark lighting because the sun is washing out everything in the frame.
+If you have everything else done correctly but the agent interviewing you can't see very well, then your good first impression will be a bad one.
+We've all seen those videos with the background completely blown out with stark lighting because the sun is washing out everything in the frame.
 So, remember that the light source is important.
 It can't be too dim or too bright.

 Never use the video on your smart phone to interview